Jjiro/flex-box/README.md

 align-self: fles-end; = puts item at the end(bottom) of the container
 align-self: center; = puts item in the center of the container
+order: 1; = changes the order of where items are positioned on the container

 }